-The Namib Desert lies between high inland plateau and the Atlantic Ocean, stretching more than 2,000 kilometers along the Atlantic Coast of three African countries.
-Views of miles after miles of shimmering sand dunes give picturesque views.
-It is almost uninhabited by man except for sparse settlements by indigenous pastoral communities.
-The shorelines are habitats for brown fur seals and numerous endemic and indigenous shorebirds.
-African bush elephants, mountain zebras, spotted hyenas, gemsbok and reptiles have also adapted to this habitat.
-Dunes, plains, unexpected rivers, foggy coast all in combination support this unexpected diversity of fauna.
-Rock paintings, tools and pottery in caves document a history of ancient human existence and activity.
-Hiking along fresh water fed lagoons gives a great bird watching experience.
+The Namib Desert lies between a high inland plateau and the Atlantic Ocean, stretching over more than 2,000 kilometers along the Atlantic Coast of three African countries.
+With mile after mile of shimmering sand dunes, this hauntingly beautiful land is nearly uninhabited by man except for sparse settlements by indigenous pastoral communities.
+Brown fur seals and numerous endemic and indigenous shorebirds have made the coastline their home.
+Birdwatchers will delight in hiking along freshwater lagoons filled with thousands of exotic avian species.
+African bush elephants, mountain zebras, spotted hyenas, gemsbok and reptiles have also adapted themselves to this punishing habitat.
+Expect giant dunes, endless plains, unexpected rivers, and a foggy coastline – together, they support an unexpected diversity of fauna.
+The desert is also famed for rock paintings, tools and pottery found in caves that document the history of ancient human existence.

 A convenient vantage point for excursions in its eponymous desert, Namib Desert Lodge is located in Sesriem Canyon, a picture-perfect setting boasting unparalleled views of dunes, mountains and the desert as far as you can see.